-- Exhibitors with disabilities are described as: Exhibitors with a diagnosed cognitive, physical, or emotional disability. - Accommodations form (and Medical Physician Statement signed diagnosis optional). - 3.
-Exhibitors may not show in Section I if they have shown in any of the previous sections. - Regardless of age, first time exhibitors will begin in Class A in Agility, Obedience and Rally. - 5.
-Exhibitor must earn and 1st or 2nd class placement in Agility and/or Obedience before he/she can advance to the next class. - Once the exhibitor has reached class E, he/she will remain in that class until he/she no longer wishes to exhibit, ages out, or has advanced to non-canine exhibitors with disabilities classes. - 7.
+- Accommodations form (and Medical Physician Statement 2. signed diagnosis optional). - 3.
+Exhibitors may not show in Section I if they have shown in any of the previous sections. - Regardless of age, first time exhibitors will begin in Class A in 4.
+Agility, Obedience and Rally. - Exhibitor must earn and 1st or 2nd class placement in Agility 5. and/or Obedience before he/she can advance to the next class. - Once the exhibitor has reached class E, he/she will remain in 6. that class until he/she no longer wishes to exhibit, ages out, or has advanced to non-canine exhibitors with disabilities classes. - 7.
 Ages 7-26.